Groslay station

 Groslay station is a rail station located in Groslay, France.
 It is on the Épinay-Villetaneuse–Le Tréport-Mers railway.
 The station is used by Transilien line H trains from Paris to Persan-Beaumont and Luzarches.
-The daily number of passengers was estimated to be between 500 and 2,000 in 2002.
+The annual number of passengers was 1,655,663 in 2024.

 The line from Épinay to Persan-Beaumont via Montsoult was opened by the Compagnie des chemins de fer du Nord (Nord Railway Company) in 1877.